JordanFabert/DeathTaxonomy/README.md

 Usage of the website http://www.wolfbane.com/icd/index.html for the Death Possibilities (International List of Causes of Death and Diseases)

-Copying the data on a text File, then using the sed command (sed 's/ /¤ /' Filename1.txt > OutputFilename.txt)
+Copy of the data on a text File, then usie of the sed command (sed 's/ /¤ /' Filename1.txt > OutputFilename.txt)

-Creating a new XLSX out of the text file, using ¤ as a separator
+Usage of the awk script separator.awk to organise the datas (result in CauseOfDeathTrier.txt)

-Converting the XLSX into a JSON
+Usage of the awk script createJsonFormat.awk to create the Json file in the MISP format (DeathPossibilitiesTaxonomy.json)

 # Collaborators